Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Geomorphic means changes (**morph**) to the land (**geo)**.

-Glaciofluvial landforms are formed as a result of climate changes
+Glaciofluvial landforms are formed as a result of climate changes during and after glacial periods.

 ### Eskers